 Obercreek Farm, managed and run by our Farmer Justin Seelaus grew up in the suburbs of Philadelphia never truly experiencing the what it is like to live a farm life.
 As a bonafide Eagle Scout, he spent much of his youth growing up in the hills and mountains of PA until he received his bachelor's degree from Delaware Valley College in Agronomy and Environmental Sciences.
 While attending college, he began his farming career and quickly accelerated.
 He has worked and managed several organically certified farms in PA and NY and has relocated to the Hudson Valley to become apart of the Obercreek Farmily.
 With a passion for hard work, quality food he quickly fell in love with the lifestyle that is farming.

-In his spare time, you may notice him zipping around the farm tending to our newest residents on the farm, Icelandic/Romney Sheep and Kiko Goats.
-Him and his partner Lexi Berko, have recently started their own, pasture-raised livestock operation, Wild Lea Farm, utilizing 30 acres of the Historic Obercreek Estate.
+In his spare time, you may notice him zipping around the farm tending to smallest residents on the farm, Icelandic/Romney Sheep and Kiko Goats.
+Him and his partner Lexi Berko, own and operate, pasture-raised livestock operation, Wild Lea Farm, utilizing 30 acres of the Historic Obercreek Estate in his spare time.
 When not tending to your crops, or his livestock, Justin enjoys backpacking, beekeeping, helping other and enjoying a local bite or drink with friends and family.

 By supporting Obercreek Farm, you not only support local organic produce, you support farmers like Justin by providing them funding for access to seeds, equipment, labor and a sustainable wage.

 Make sure to introduce yourself when you have the chance.
 His goal here at Obercreek is to provide you with the utmost quality in both experience and produce, and is always excited to hear your experiences here at Obercreek or even share his time watching a sunset with you at our farmstand.